 Understanding What a Platform Actually Is

-Your author platform encompasses every way potential readers can discover and connect with you.
-It includes your website, social media presence, email list, speaking engagements, media appearances, and professional network.
-Think of it as your visibility infrastructure—the channels through which your work reaches people.
+Your author platform encompasses every way potential readers can discover and connect with you: website, social media, email list, speaking engagements, media appearances, professional network.
+Think of it as your visibility infrastructure — the channels through which your work finds people.

 Your platform should reflect your authentic interests and voice.
 Forced content performs poorly and exhausts you.
-Find the intersection between what you naturally enjoy discussing and what your target readers want to learn.
+Find the overlap between what you naturally enjoy discussing and what your target readers want to learn.
+That intersection is where your platform works without becoming a second job you resent.

 Starting With Your Website

-Your website serves as home base for everything else.
-Social media platforms change and disappear; your website remains under your control.
-Invest time here first, before scattering energy across multiple channels.
+Your website is home base.
+Social media platforms change algorithms, shrink reach, or disappear entirely.
+Your website stays under your control.
+Invest time here first, before spreading energy across multiple channels.

 Essential Website Elements